 Ideally, female dogs and cats should be spayed before they have their first heat cycle.
 Males can be neutered around 6 months.

 However, large and giant dog breeds may need to wait until they are at least a year old to undergo spay or neuter surgery to permit more joint stability and structural integrity.
-Spaying or neutering a larger breed dog too soon may disrupt the growth rate and potentially lead to poor/weak joint development.
+Spaying or neutering a larger breed dog too soon may negatively impact the joints, especially the knees, resulting in a higher potential for torn knee ligaments.